 - Eastside Farmers Market, Parking lot behind 3000 Richmond at Eastside, Houston, 3000 Richmond, Saturday 8 AM to Noon.
 Huge market with over 50 vendors offering produce, breads, grassfed beef, and eggs.
 Local chefs provide hot breakfast.
 An Urban Harvest farmers market.

 - Nassau Bay Farmers’ Market at Erma’s Nutrition Center, 281-326-2509, Saturday 10 AM – 2 PM.
-This farmers’ market features all local, organic produce, as well as Georgia’s Grass-Fed Beef and Law Ranch grass-fed beef, soaps, kombucha, and gardening plants.
+This farmers’ market features all local, organic produce, Law Ranch grass-fed beef, soaps, kombucha, and gardening plants.